2022 Oslo shooting

 The 2022 Oslo shooting, commonly known in Norway as the Pride Shooting in Oslo (Pride-skyting i Oslo), occurred on 25 June 2022, when two people were killed and twenty-one people were wounded in a mass shooting in Oslo, Norway.
 Police declared the incident as an "act of Islamist terrorism".
 The target may have been the Oslo LGBTQ pride event, which was hosted by the local branch of the Norwegian Organisation for Sexual and Gender Diversity.

-As of 2025, the shooter has had a trial, and its verdict has become final.
+In July 2024, the shooter, Zaniar Matapur, was found guilty of two murders and 21 attempted murders committed with "terrorist intent".
+He was sentenced to 30 years in prison with minimum prison time of 20 years.
+The sentence is being appealed.

-In Q3 2025, a trial started against an alleged facilitator, Arfan Bhatti.
+In 2026, a lower court handed down a verdict, in regard to the trial against an alleged facilitator, Arfan Bhatti; he will be imprisoned for at least 30 years; however, he has appealed the case.

 Shooting

 The shooting occurred at locations associated with Oslo Pride, the local LGBT pride event hosted by the Oslo branch of the Norwegian Organisation for Sexual and Gender Diversity, the night before the planned pride parade in Oslo.
 The shooting occurred in front of the London Pub, a popular gay bar and nightclub, the bar Per på hjørnet, and a takeaway restaurant in-between both bars.
 A journalist from the Norwegian public broadcaster NRK who was present stated he witnessed a man arrive with a bag, then pick up a weapon and start shooting.
 The journalist thought it was an air gun at first, until the glass shattered at the bar next door.
 According to one witness, the perpetrator shouted "Allahu Akbar" as he started shooting.
 The gunman first took out a Luger P08 handgun and fired 8 rounds at the people in front of him.
 He then raised his MP 40 submachine gun and fired 10 shots in sporadic bursts.
 The gun jammed immediately afterwards.
 The gunman ran away from the scene of the crime.

 As he ran away, the gunman tried to reload his submachine gun.
 A civilian quickly tried to tackle him.
 The gunman ran away and ran out onto Kristian IVs gate.
 Several civilians began to tackle and struggle with the gunman.
 The gunman fired his Luger handgun once during the struggle before being disarmed and overpowered.
 In total, the gunman directly shot 11 people while several more were injured during the chaos.
 5 people, including 2 fatalities, were shot outside the Per på hjørnet, 1 person was shot outside the takeaway restaurant, and 5 people were shot in and outside the London Pub.

 It was determined the shooter fired 19 rounds in total.
 9 from the Luger P08 and 10 from the MP 40.

-According to media, a uniformed security guard threw herself at the perpetrator.

 Police were called at 01:15 local time and arrived minutes later.
 The suspect was detained five minutes after the shooting.
 80 to 100 people hid in the pub's basement during the attack, and wounded people were lying both inside and outside the bar.